lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note 1: We do not discuss the authentication of the 'PKI management entity -> end entity' messages here, as this is always REQUIRED.
-In any case, it can be achieved simply once the root-CA public key has been installed at the end entity's equipment or it can be based on the initial authentication key.
+In any case, it can be achieved simply once the trusted CA public key has been installed at the end entity's equipment or it can be based on the initial authentication key.